collocations.org

 His voice rose in angry protest.

-‘So he won''t come … ’ her voice trailed off in disappointment.
+‘So he won't come … ’ her voice trailed off in disappointment.

-be filled/tinged with sth
+be filled with sth, be full of sth

 Her voice was filled with emotion.